Overview of the Linked Files Report

 - Click Create Link Report.
 You’ll see the status of the report in the lower right.

-- Once the report completes, click Open Report in the lower right.
+- After the report completes, click Open Report in the lower right.

-You’ll also receive an email with a link to the report.
+You’ll also receive an email with a link to the report so you can access it at any time.

 Review the Linked Files Report